dinosmuc/multi-tenant-rag/README.md

 # Custom RAG Pipeline System

 A RAG (Retrieval-Augmented Generation) pipeline system for the BlueCallom platform.
-This is a standalone Django project that provides AI-powered product catalog search and question answering.

 ## Prerequisites